-An Undergraduate degree from an accredited institution in any discipline a two year diploma or equivalent training from an accredited institution in any discipline with the equivalent of two years' full-time work experience.
+An Undergraduate degree from an accredited institution in any discipline a two year diploma or equivalent training from an accredited institution in any discipline with the equivalent of two years' fulltime work experience.
 Applicants with an equivalent combination of education and experience may be admitted upon approval by the Associate Dean.

-Note: In addition to the program admission requirements, applicants whose first language is not English must demonstrate English language proficiency.
+Note: Applicants whose first language is not English must demonstrate English Language Proficiency in addition to the program admission requirements.
 Refer to the Admission section of the Academic Calendar for further information.